-- Have you head of the pseudobulbar affect?
 Not many have.
 Pseudobulbar affect (PBA) is a condition that’s characterized by episodes of sudden uncontrollable and inappropriate laughing or crying.
-Pseudobulbar affect typically occurs in people with certain neurological conditions or injuries, which might affect the way the brain controls emotions.
+The pseudobulbar effect typically occurs in people with certain neurological conditions or injuries, which might affect the way the brain controls emotions.
 People that have pseudobulbar affect do have other emotions but express emotions in an inappropriate and magnified manner, consequently disrupting their life.
 Uncontrollable crying can look like crying for no reason.
-For more information regarding symptoms, causes and treatment of pseudobulbar, visit: https://www.mayoclinic.org/diseases-conditions/pseudobulbar-affect/symptoms-causes/syc-20353737.

 So keep in mind, you may not be crying for no reason.
-Your tears mean something, you just have figure out what they mean.
+Your tears mean something, you just have to figure out what they mean.
 If you need to talk to someone, see a professional therapist or psychiatrist in your insurance network who can help you feel better and increase your quality of life.